-Municipalities in the Quinte Region Source Protection Area are required to review and update their Official Plan to ensure they conform to the local source protection plan.
+Municipalities in the Quinte Source Protection Area are required to review and update their Official Plan to ensure they conform to the local source protection plan.
 This review is required to occur during the first instance of an Official Plan cyclical review under the Planning Act, following the source protection plan coming into effect.
-All nine (9) municipalities have amended or are in the process of amending their Official Plans to conform to the source protection plans for our region.
+All nine (9) municipalities have amended or are in the process of amending their Official Plans to conform to the Quinte Region Source Protection Plan.